About Our Scholarships

 Verna Wells MUSIC/ARTS scholarship: Verna served as president in 1965-66.
 She volunteered her music studio for brown-bag meetings, fashion shows and other club activities, and wrote the music for the SIA Grace, which is sung at the opening of every club meeting.

-Doris Tursi WOMEN IN TRANSITION scholarship: Doris and her husband John loaned the club money for the down payment on the original Thrift Shop and served as club president in 1962-63 and 1970-71.
+Doris Tursi VOCATIONAL-TECHNICAL Women in Transition scholarship: Doris and her husband John loaned the club money for the down payment on the original Thrift Shop and served as club president in 1962-63 and 1970-71.
 She was actively involved in SIA and in the community at large.

 Scholarships made in memoriam include:

-Christine Munch MUSIC/ARTS/PHOTOGRAPHY scholarship is made in memory of Christine Munch, a club member (2013-18) and watercolor artist.
+Christine Munch MUSIC, ARTS, OR LITERATURE scholarship is made in memory of Christine Munch, a club member (2013-18) and watercolor artist.
 The scholarship is funded by her spouse, Jim Munch, and friends who have generously donated in memory of their beloved friend and sister.